zsofiasomlai/pbx-group-security/content/blog/MarkDownYousay.md

 You get away with writing less syntax that is way more reader-friendly, and a bit of software converts your text into HTML following your gentle hints.

 That's pretty awesome you say?
-Indeed it is, and this site itself is a great example of markdown.
+Indeed it is, and this site itself is a great example of markdown in action.
 Hugo runs some Perl to render your files as HTML, and you can let the software worry about those fiddly details.

 ## Resources